DanMcInerney/net-creds/README.md

 Sniffs passwords and hashes from an interface or pcap.
+Work in progress.

 Auto-detect the interface to sniff